Skip to main content

 • Unlike other markets that have a centralized government track-and-trace system, meeting DSCSA traceability and verification requirements will depend on implementing a secure data exchange network to connect with both direct and indirect trading partners.

-“DSCSA 2023” adds a new level of complexity for dispensers
+“DSCSA 2023” requirements add a new level of complexity for dispensers

 The final phase of the 10-year rollout of the Drug Supply Chain Security Act (DSCSA) charges the pharmaceutical industry with the implementation of an “enhanced system” for the interoperable, electronic tracing of drugs by November 27, 2023.
 According to the FDA(1), the enhanced system will: